BLasher113/bpRNA_align/README.md

 # bpRNA_align
-bpRNA_align is a RNA tool used to identify similarity between RNA structures.
+bpRNA_align is a RNA tool used to identify similarity between RNA structures. bpRNA_align is a novel secondary structure alignment method, involving a customized global structural alignment approach.
+This method utilizes an inverted (gap extend costs more than gap open) and context-specific affine gap penalty along with a structural, feature-specific substitution matrix to provide structural similarity scores. bpRNA-align shows alignment peformace increases over a broad range of structure types.

 ## bpRNA-align scripts
 bpRNA_align has two python scripts, one that processees the input files and plots the results, and one that performs the alignment algorithm.